qdw/mac-run-bash-profile-at-login-time/README.txt

 ~/.bash_login for Mac OS X
 by Quinn Weaver <quinn@fairpath.com>

     The problem:

 Mac OS X doesn't run ~/.bash_profile or ~/.bash_login until you actually run Terminal to start a shell.
-This differs from the behavior of GNU/Linux, where your ~/.bash_login is run as soon as you log in successfully.
+This differs from the behavior of GNU/Linux, where your these files are run as soon as you log in, even if you do so via X11.

-The GNU/Linux way is better, because it e.g. allows you to run a daemon when you log in (say, a non-privileged monotone server, or a Ruby on Rails Webrick app you're using).
+But what if you want to run a daemon when you log in (say, ssh-agent or gpg-agent, or a non-privileged monotone server, or a Ruby on Rails Webrick for a private version of an app?)

     The solution:

 AppleScript has a "do shell script" command.
-So you can compile an AppleScript that will run your ~/.bash_login, then Control-click it in the Finder and choose "Open at Login."
-Next time you log in, your ~/.bash_login will be run automatically.
+So you can compile an app that will run your ~/.bash_login, then Control-click it in the Finder and choose "Open at Login."

+    Installing:

+1) In the Finder, drag run_bash_login.app to your Dock.
+This will make a Dock icon for it, while also keeping the original file.

+2) Right-click the Dock icon and select "Open at Login" from the options menu.

+3) You may then, if you wish, drag the icon off of the Dock and onto the desktop (where it will disappear in a puff of smoke).
+Just remember where the original file was, because you'll need to copy it back to the Dock if you ever want to uninstall it.

+    Uninstalling

+A) Drag the app to the Dock, if it's not already there.
+See the instructions under 1), above.

+B) Right-click the Dock icon and look for "Open at Login" under options.
+It should have a checkbox.
+If so, select it with your mouse, and the checkbox will go away.

+C) Drag the icon off of the Dock and onto the Desktop; this will make it disappear.

+D) If you wish, remove this directory.

     Manifest:

-So I created this file,
- then scripted an AppleScript script using Script Editor (script script).
- That script reads simply:

-   do shell script "/Users/quinn/bin/.mac_os_login"

- I used File > Save As to save the AppleScript as a compiled Cocoa app, making sure Stay Open was not checked.
- (I saved it as ~/bin/mac_os_x_login--applescript_wrapper.app.)
- Then I went to System Preferences > Accounts > Login Items, hit the + button, and added my little app (checking Hide).
-I rebooted and, voila, it works.
+run_bash_login.scpt   the AppleScript source code. run_bash_login.app    the application bundle.
+README                this file
+Examples/             examples of commands you might want to put in your
+                      ~/.bash_login.

 Copyright (c) 2009, Quinn Weaver
 All rights reserved.